tliron/prudence/platform/README.md

 code is eventually integrated in-place into the JST, which is in the end one big "present" hook function.

-The returned value is usually "false", which means that Prudence will swallow any trailing newline after the tag's end delimiter.
+The returned value is usually "false", which means that Prudence will swallow the trailing newline character just after the tag's end delimiter.
 This is what we want with most tags, as it avoids filling your output with empty lines.
 However, you can return "true" to disable this, which is what the "expression" sugar, `<%=`, does.
 Also note that the user can explicitly disable this effect by putting a `/` just before the end delimiter: `/%>`.

 Example: